jrpool/learning-os-software/toolkit/README.md

 ## Zoom

-Install the [zoom][zoom] client to enable attendance to the daily morning standup as well as one on one sessions with an SEP.
+Install the [zoom][zoom] client to enable attendance to the daily morning standup as well as one-on-one sessions with an SEP.

 <!-- references -->